Gene Therapy in Sickle Cell

 Sickle cell anemia is associated with low calcium intake, vitamin D deficiency, and nutrient deficiency.
 Staying hydrated and eating a good diet is important as ever for staying healthy with sickle cell.
 Working with a nutritionist can help you develop a plan that works for your body.

-Hemoglobin cells of the immune system that help defend the body against infection
+cells of the immune system that help defend the body against infection

-Reticulocytes immature red blood cells that form and mature in the bone marrow before being released into the blood
+immature red blood cells that form and mature in the bone marrow before being released into the blood

-Platelets tiny blood cells that help the body form clots to stop bleeding
+tiny blood cells that help the body form clots to stop bleeding

-White blood cells cells of the immune system that help defend the body against infection
+cells of the immune system that help defend the body against infection

 Sickle cell disease is a lifelong, genetic illness caused by a mutation in a gene at the DNA level.
 The mutation affects the normal adult hemoglobin (HbA) gene, leading the body to produce an abnormal form of hemoglobin called sickle hemoglobin (HbS).
 This can cause red blood cells to form in the shape of a sickle.
+Gene therapy may be one way to help address this problem.

 Gene Addition